 30. Power of the Authority to invest certain moneys

-Where any money standing to the credit of the Western Australian Alcohol and Drug Authority Account is not immediately required for the purposes of this Act, the Authority may invest it in any investments authorized by law as in force immediately before the coming into operation of the Trustees Amendment Act 1997 6 as those in which trust funds may be invested.
+Where any money standing to the credit of the Western Australian Alcohol and Drug Authority Account is not immediately required for the purposes of this Act, the Authority may invest it in any investments authorised by law as in force immediately before the coming into operation of the Trustees Amendment Act 1997 8 as those in which trust funds may be invested.

 [Section 30 amended by No. 1 of 1997 s.
 18.]